parkermac/LO/extract/tef/README.md

 Output: LO_output/extract/[gtagex]/tef/bulk_[\*]/[sect name].p

-These are pickled dicts with keys: ['salt', 'salt2', 'q', 'ot', 'qnet', 'fnet', 'ssh'] and other variables, where 'salt', 'q', and etc. are matrices of shape (363, 30) meaning that it is one per day, at Noon, after tidal-averaging, with nan-days on the ends cut off.
-The 30 is the number of "bulk" bins, so many might be filled with nan's.
+These are pickled dicts with keys: ['salt', 'q', etc., 'ot', 'qnet', 'qabs' 'fnet', 'ssh'] and other variables, where 'salt', 'q', and etc. are matrices of shape (363, 30) meaning that it is one per day, at Noon UTC, after tidal-averaging, with nan-days on the ends cut off.
+The 30 is the number of "bulk" bins, so many are be filled with nan's.

+Since we have done the tidal averaging **qnet** is now the mean total transport through the section, mostly representing river flow in simple cases, whereas the qnet from `process_section.py` retains tidal variability.
+We also introduce a new time series, **qabs**, which is the tidal average of the absolute value of qnet.
+One can show that the amplitude of the tidal flow is pi/2 times qabs, and that Qprism, from Chen et al. (2012 JPO) is qabs/2.

 ---
 #### TEF plotting